The world’s largest Ouija board was unveiled in Salem, Massachusetts on Saturday, complete with a planchette that can hold at least four people.

 Not to be forgotten, the previous record for world’s largest Ouija board was set on October 28, 2016 by a board on the rooftop of the Grand Midway Hotel in Windber, Pennsylvania.

-The Grand Midway is, as you’d perhaps expect, known to be haunted.
+The Grand Midway is known to be haunted.
 While it’s no longer a fully operational hotel (though guests are still invited), its current owner, independent filmmaker Blair Murphy, apparently encountered a variety of paranormal activity there after using a Ouija board.
 The hotel’s official website has more info on that, along with stories of alleged resident ghosts.

 As for Ouijazilla, I’ve seen more than a few quips about how it’ll summon giant ghosts, but I’m not sure Ouija boards work like that.
 Let’s just hope no one’s standing in the way if the planchette starts moving on its own…